MylesThomas/mylesthomas.io/website_instructions.md

             - current
             - past

+- Check that your changes look right
+    - npm start

 - Rebuild the project
     - npm run build
         - updated versions of build assets are now in the 'build' folder